derhuerst/vbb-lines/README.md

 - a line ID, like `'15296_700'`
 - `'all'`
-- an object like `{type: 'bus', agencyId: '47'}`, with each property being mandatory
+- an object like `{mode: 'bus', agencyId: '47'}`, with each property being mandatory

 ## Contributing